jerry-45/Core-Java-Practical/README.md

 ---

 ## 📢 Highlights
-We have checked the entire codebase for syntax and runtime errors but we really cannot say anything about **Logical Errors**.
+I have checked the entire codebase for syntax and runtime errors but we really cannot say anything about **Logical Errors**.

 🚫 **You have been warned!**

 ---

 ## 🎯 Notes & Comments
-If you detected any mistake please fork & fix it or contact the owner.
+If you detected any mistake please fork & fix it.

 ---